CD38: Function

 CD38 can function either as a receptor or as an enzyme.
-As a receptor, CD38 can attach to CD31 on the surface of T cells, thereby activating those cells to produce a variety of cytokines.CD38 activation cooperates with TRPM2 channels to initiate physiological responses such as cell volume regulation.
+As a receptor, CD38 can attach to CD31 on the surface of T cells, thereby activating those cells to produce a variety of cytokines.
+CD38 activation cooperates with TRPM2 channels to initiate physiological responses such as cell volume regulation.

+CD38 is also a component of the B-cell co-receptor complex, where it associates with CD19.
+It plays an essential role in regulating B-cell receptor (BCR) signaling, thereby influencing B-cell activation upon antigenic recognition.

 CD38 is a multifunctional enzyme that catalyzes the synthesis of ADP ribose (ADPR) (97%) and cyclic ADP-ribose (cADPR) (3%) from NAD+.
 CD38 is thought to be a major regulator of NAD+ levels, its NADase activity is much higher than its function as an ADP-rybosyl-cyclase: for every 100 molecules of NAD+ converted to ADP ribose it generates one molecule of cADPR.
 When nicotinic acid is present under acidic conditions, CD38 can hydrolyze nicotinamide adenine dinucleotide phosphate (NADP+) to NAADP.

 These reaction products are essential for the regulation of intracellular Ca2+.
 CD38 occurs not only as an ectoenzyme on cell outer surfaces, but also occurs on the inner surface of cell membranes, facing the cytosol performing the same enzymatic functions.

 CD38 is believed to control or influence neurotransmitter release in the brain by producing cADPR.
 CD38 within the brain enables release of the affiliative neuropeptide oxytocin.

 Like CD38, CD157 is a member of the ADP-ribosyl cyclase family of enzymes that catalyze the formation of cADPR from NAD+, although CD157 is a much weaker catalyst than CD38.
 The SARM1 enzyme also catalyzes the formation of cADPR from NAD+, but SARM1 elevates cADPR much more efficiently than CD38.